 When you think of a king, what words come to mind?
 What about when you think of a servant?
 Does a day in each of their lives look the same?
 Not usually.
 That’s why it’s crazy to think that the King of Heaven and earth left His place in Heaven to live in a broken world as a servant to all.
 In a world where we’re tempted to focus on making the best name for ourselves, God has given us Jesus, the perfect example of putting others’ needs above our own.

-HUMILITY: Living With the Right Understanding of Who God is, Who I Am & Who You Are
+HUMILITY: Living with the Right Understanding of Who God Is, Who I Am, and Who You Are

 MEMORY VERSE: “Don't be selfish; don't try to impress others.
 Be humble, thinking of others as better than yourselves.
 Don't look out only for your own interests but take an interest in others, too."
 PHILIPPIANS 2:3-4